devsecflow/deploy-harbor-eks/README.md

 ## Continuous Integration

-We've set up a CI pipeline that runs our test suite on every push and pull request.
-If you're curious about the details, check out the `.github/workflows` directory.
+We've implemented a comprehensive CI pipeline using GitHub Actions.
+On every push and pull request, our workflow:

+- Runs Go tests
+- Checks OpenTofu formatting
+- Validates OpenTofu configurations
+- Runs tflint for additional OpenTofu linting
+- Ensures documentation is up-to-date
+- Performs security scans using Snyk and tfsec
+- Lints Go code using golangci-lint
+- Checks Markdown files for consistent styling

+You can find the workflow configuration in the `.github/workflows/ci.yml` file.

 ## Contributing